Diet or exercise? Which is more important?

 There's no doubt that you will be better able to maintain a healthy weight and feel more fit by keeping these two things in tandem: exercising regularly and eating sensibly.
 But if one were to govern the other as a lifestyle goal which one should it be?
 Well, I think I've found the answer.
 But first, let me tell you a story to illustrate this (and what made me change my ways.)

 When I left school at eighteen I weighed nearly eleven stone.
 That's about sixty-five kilos.
 This was a boarding school in England and we had to be weighed by the school nurses every term.
 When I was weighed on my first day, I tipped the scales at a little over seven stone (forty-five kilos).
 Granted I was only twelve then, and eight centimetres shorter than I had been at eighteen.
-I had also been a keen gymnast and swimmer but by the time I was studying for my final exams, sport was neither a main concern nor as compulsory as it had been throughout grade school in the lower years.
+I had also been a keen gymnast and swimmer but by the time I was studying for my final exams, the sport was neither the main concern nor as compulsory as it had been throughout grade school in the lower years.
 I didn't eat huge amounts, but when I did I would fill up on things like bread and pasta allowing myself a handful of chocolate biscuits as a study pick-me-up.
 And the weight didn't seem to shift.

 I noticed that one of my year-mates was becoming enviably more toned and fitter than ever.
 She would never miss a meal would tuck into generous helpings and would always clear her plate.
 ‘How does she do it?'
 I would ask myself.
 ‘She's so lucky.'
 How naïve I was to think it would be down to potluck.
 Now, of course, I look back and remember that whilst many of my friends and I used our sixth-form status to slack off from P.E, this girl was still whilst sticking to her revision timetable making time for her sports of choice: tennis, aerobics, and cross-country running.